FederatedTrust: A Solution for Trustworthy Federated Learning

 Even though FL models are promising regarding data privacy, they require transparency and accountability, as in the case of classical centralized ML/DL models.
 In this sense, IBM introduced the Accountable FL FactSheet framework \cite{ibm_fl_factsheets} that instruments accountability in FL models by fusing verifiable claims with tamper-evident facts.
 The framework requires different actors, like the project owner, data owner, or aggregator, to log claims about the various processes occurring during the FL training lifecycle.
 They also expanded the IBM AI FactSheet 360 \cite{ibm_factsheet_360} project to account for the complex model compositions of FL.
 Finally, \cite{desai2021blockfla}, \cite{mugunthan2020blockflow} and \cite{awan2019poster} incorporated blockchain and smart contracts to add different auditing and accountability mechanisms to FL models by leveraging the immutability and decentralized trust properties of blockchain.

-In conclusion, this section has reviewed the work done in each dimension or pillar relevant to trustworthy AI.
+\addtxt{\tablename~\ref{table:rel} compares the solutions covering each one of the FL trustworthiness pillars.} In conclusion, this section has reviewed the work done in each dimension or pillar relevant to trustworthy AI.
 As can be seen, there is a lack of solutions quantifying the trustworthiness level of FL models by combining the different pillars identified by related work.
 Most solutions focus on isolated pillars and improving the pillar aspect instead of assessing or quantifying its status, which is needed before deploying countermeasures.
 In addition, there is no solution dealing with aspects related to the architectural design of the federation.